 Wipe off the salt.

 Lightly coat each side of the eggplant with some oil olive.
 Place on the grill.
 Sear each side until golden brown.

 Place the eggplants skin side down, cover the grill and let cook over low heat for 30 minutes or until soft to touch.

 Let cool.
-Remove flesh and place into a mixing bowl.
+Remove flesh and place it into a mixing bowl.

-Add rest of the ingredients and mash together using a fork.
+Add the rest of the ingredients and mash together using a fork.

 Season to taste with salt.

 Let sit at least 1 hour before eating for the flavors to mingle.